Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Express as a single number

 Variance collapses the entire spread of a dataset into one number.
-That compression is both its power and its limitation.

 A